Guidance on Fall 2022 Class Attendance, Withdrawal and Grading

 - Symptomatic in isolation and needs testing or awaiting results: student must not attend class, but is expected to participate in all assignments to the extent possible based on severity of symptoms and seek out COVID-19 test through the Marquette University Medical Clinic.
 Same guidance as above for documentation and accommodation.

-- Confirmed COVID-19 exposure and in quarantine: Student must not attend class but is expected to participate in all assignments.
-Should symptoms develop students should seek out COVID-19 testing through the Marquette University Medical Clinic, Same guidance as above for documentation and accommodations.
+- Confirmed COVID-19 exposure: Student may attend class but is expected wear a mask for 10 days, get tested on day 5 and monitor for symptoms.
+Should symptoms develop students should seek out COVID-19 testing through the Marquette University Medical Clinic.

 - For all isolation or quarantine: Student is expected to contact the instructor to indicate student's inability to participate in face-to-face experiences.